Our free membership, business.com+, takes the pain out of choosing new business services.

 TipBottom line

-• Post Malone’s Maison No. 9: Bottles of Maison No. 9 rosé wine feature stylized images of a sword, which references one of Post Malone’s notable face tattoos.
+Bottles of Maison No. 9 rosé wine feature stylized images of a sword, which references one of Post Malone’s signature face tattoos.
 The sword can also be found in a dreamily shot video at the top of Maison No. 9’s website.
-The video features Post Malone in Regency-reminiscent wear in a summery garden, lending itself to the light flavors of the rosé.
+The video features the high-profile artist in Regency-reminiscent wear in a summery garden, lending itself to the light flavors of the rosé.

-• Kendall Jenner’s 818 Tequila: Like the mogul family of its owner, 818 Tequila stresses family and luxury at every step.
-Only the best ingredients are grown and harvested on family-owned farms to produce an award-winning tequila.
+Like the rest of her family’s empire, model Kendall Jenner’s 818 Tequila stresses family and luxury at every step.
+Only the best ingredients are grown and harvested on family-owned farms to produce this award-winning spirit.
 Interestingly, Jenner shifted her look from sleek and expensive to jeans and a baseball cap for the images on 818’s site, as if she too were harvesting agave on the farm.

 How to attract a celebrity investor to your startup

-Proctor further advised ensuring the investor is truly bought into your brand before signing any deals.
+• Ensure the connection is organic: Proctor further advised ensuring the investor is truly bought into your brand before signing any deals.
 “Staged partnerships can easily be noticed by people, so having an investor who is genuinely excited [about] and supportive of your brand and vision can help your company massively,” Proctor added.
-[Find out how to attract investors with the right marketing strategy.]

 With the right product and the right celebrity behind it, you too can wind up drunk on money — without the hangover.